ddelnano/terraform-provider-mikrotik/README.md

 ## Intro

 This is a terraform provider for managing resources on your RouterOS device.
-It currently has support for the following RouterOS concepts:
-- DNS records
-- DHCP leases
-- Scripts
-- Scheduler

-## Examples

-See the terraform registry [documentation](https://registry.terraform.io/providers/ddelnano/mikrotik/latest/docs) for examples on how to use the resources.
+To see what resources and data sources are supported, please see the [documentation](https://registry.terraform.io/providers/ddelnano/mikrotik/latest/docs) on the terraform registry.

 ## Support